-Are you surprised by any of the sites listed?
-Unless you are in the Engineering space, that is one site which you might not have come across previously.
+Are you surprised by any of the UK job posting sites listed?
+Unless you are in the Engineering space, that is one career advice and job hunting site which you might not have come across previously.
 We realised that The Telegraph was a respected site, but until doing this research, we hadn’t appreciated the size (hence why we now work with them in our Corporate Job Advertising Package).

-Two key points which you should be mindful of before deciding which site(s) to place your job advert on:
+Two key points which you should be mindful of before deciding which UK job sites sites to place your job advert on:

 - Cost.
-If you go directly to a job board, you can easily spend £400 on one site.
+If you go directly to a job board such as CV Library, you can easily spend £400 on one job advertisements site.
 Does that make financial sense?
-Especially when you can advertise on 7 of the top 10 for only £295?
+Especially when you can advertise job postings on 7 of the top 10 for only £329?

 If you are still set on only working with one of the leading sites, you might want to consider the following:

 - Cost.
-Prices range from free to over £400 for placing a single advert on a job site (there is a good reason why you wouldn’t want to work with just a free site).
+Prices range from free to over £400 for placing a single advert on a job site (If you are considering free and paid options, there is a good reason why you wouldn’t want to work with just a free site).

 If you want to attract as many applications as possible, working with multiple sites is your best option and we discuss How to Advertise a Job in this post.

-Indeed and LinkedIn are different from other sites.
-They work on a pay per click or pay per application basis, meaning that everytime you get a click or application, you pay; if you don’t get any clicks through to your advert, there isn’t a cost to you.
+Indeed and LinkedIn are different from other job boards and recruitment agencies.
+They work on a pay per click or pay per application basis, meaning that everytime you get a click or application from job seekers, you pay; if you don’t get any clicks through to your advert, there isn’t a cost to you.

 Multisite Job Posters

-For a lot of small-medium sized businesses though, as soon as you decide that you wish to work with more than one site, the costs become prohibitive; it is unlikely that you will be receiving much of a discount off the headline price.
-Another couple of challenges you will face is having to work with multiple account managers, along with different systems to manage your applications.
+For a lot of small to medium sized businesses though, as soon as you decide that you wish to work with more than one site, the costs become prohibitive; it is unlikely that you will be receiving much of a discount off the headline price when you post jobs.
+Another couple of challenges you will face is having to work with multiple account managers, along with different systems to manage your applications from job seekers.

 Multisite job advertising agencies remove these challenges.
-You have a single point of contact, the cost is extremely competitive compared with going directly to a site and you are provided with a single platform to manage your CVs.
+You have a single point of contact, the cost is extremely competitive compared with going directly to job boards and you are provided with a single platform to manage your job search engine and CVs.
 What is there not to like?